hpca-uji/PyDTNN/README.rst

       early\_stopping LR scheduler.
    -  ``--early_stopping_patience``: Number of epochs with no improvement after which training will be stopped.
+   -  ``--early_stopping_minimize``: Whether to minize the metic.
+      If False, it will maximize.
+Default: True.
    -  ``--reduce_lr_on_plateau_metric``: Loss metric monitored by
       reduce\_lr\_on\_plateau LR scheduler.
    -  ``--reduce_lr_on_plateau_factor``: Factor by which the learning